fabiog1901/pgworkload/README.md

-# pgworkload - workload framework for the PostgreSQL protocol
+# pgworkload - workload utility for the PostgreSQL protocol

 ## Overview

-The goal of `pgworkload` is to ease the creation of workload scripts by providing a framework with the most common functionality already implemented.
+The goal of `pgworkload` is to ease the creation of workload scripts by providing a utility with the most common functionality already implemented.

 `pgworkload` is run in conjunction with a user supplied Python `class`.
 This class defines the workload transactions and flow.